nolanlawson/promise-worker/README.md

 * Android 4.4+

-If a browser [doesn't support Web Workers](http://caniuse.com/webworker) but you still want to use this library, then you can use [PseudoWorker](https://github.com/nolanlawson/pseudo-worker).
+If a browser [doesn't support Web Workers](http://caniuse.com/webworker) but you still want to use this library, then you can use [pseudo-worker](https://github.com/nolanlawson/pseudo-worker).

-This library is not designed to run in Node.
+This library is not designed to run in Node.js.

 API
 ---